m-dandrea/LAVA/README.md

 * `custom_polygon_filename =` __*'filename'*__ or keep it an __*empty string*__.
 The custom polygon must be in .geojson format lying in a folder named "custom_polygon" within the folder "Raw_Spatial_Data"

-Ideally you download the geopackage of the country you are interested in and load it in QGIS to find the right `gadm_level` and `region_name`.
+Ideally you download the geopackage from [gadm.org](gadm.org) of the country you are interested in and load it in QGIS to find the right `gadm_level` and `region_name`.